dlbewley/dlbewley.github.io/_posts/2015-02-02-Ext4-Tuning-and-Mount-Options-for-Zimbra.md

 Wow!
 That is support for up to 107 million files.

 How big is your average message?
 It looks like in my case we are looking at about 190 million emails split across numerous servers, and an average message size of 106KB.
 So an inode per 10KB is pretty generous.
-I can probably increase that number.
+I can probably increase that ratio, and lower the inode count.

 Doing the math, it looks like by default I'm getting one inode per 16K.
 This is borne out in `/etc/mk2fs.conf`.